The Sheriff's Badge Rock Climbing

 From the Apron parking lot, walk down the forest road about 600 meters.
 There are two paths, the right leads to the base of the Sheriff's Badge, while the left leads to the base of Angel's Crest.
 Both are fairly overgrown, depite the traffic, so look closely, they are easy to miss.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Sheriff's Badge:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Sheriff's Badge:

 Featured Route For The Sheriff's Badge